 Analyst Take

 The files appeared after a breach at one of Apple’s key manufacturing partners, according to The Verge, citing Reuters.
-The reported images show a device undergoing a drop test, with a three-camera layout and an Apple logo, which a source told Reuters is the iPhone 18 Pro.
+The reported images show a device undergoing an iPhone 18 Pro drop test, with a three-camera layout and an Apple logo, which a source told Reuters is the iPhone 18 Pro.

 iPhone 18 Pro leak reportedly traces back to Tata Electronics breach

 Tata Electronics confirmed last week that it suffered a data breach.
-Security researchers told Reuters that the ransomware group World Leaks posted more than 200,000 files related to the incident on the dark web.
+Security researchers told Reuters that the ransomware group World Leaks posted more than 200,000 files related to the incident on the dark web, a scenario that echoes broader ransomware file raids.

 The newly reported material goes beyond ordinary rumor fodder.
 Reuters said at least six files map “hundreds” of iPhone 18 Pro components to specific suppliers, including parts tied to the battery, cameras, and main circuit board.